-We are open 7 days a week (except the Christmas/ New Year period) from 9.30am to 5.00pm, with guided tours running regularly throughout the day from 10.00am until 4.00pm.
+We are open 7 days a week (except the Christmas/ New Year period) from 9.30am to 5.00pm, with guided tours running regularly throughout the day.
+During weekends tours run from 10.00am until 4.00pm.
 On weekdays (November - February) tours run from 10am until 3pm.

 For further information on tour times and content it is recommended that you telephone the information desk on 01524 64998.

-It is possible to see a good portion of the building and learn about its long and fascinating history by joining one of our guided tours at the Shire Hall.
-At present, only select areas of the HMP Lancaster Castle are accessible to the public during the tours.
+It is possible to see a good portion of the Shire Hall complex by taking part in one of our guided tours.
+At present, only select areas of the former HMP Lancaster Castle are accessible to the public during the tours.
 The future use of the building is still to be decided.